What’s in This Article

 | Broccoli, cabbage, Brussels sprouts | They often produce more intestinal gas |

-| Fried, fatty, sugary foods | They may slow digestion and ferment |
+| Fried, fatty, sugary foods | They may slow digestion or irritate your stomach |

 Fizzy Drinks and Burping

-Fatty Spicy Triggers
+Fatty and Spicy Food Triggers

-Processed meats and heavily seasoned dishes often digest slowly, so they can add to your discomfort.
+Processed meats and heavily seasoned dishes often digest slowly, so they can add to discomfort.
+Beans, cabbage, and broccoli can also increase gas buildup.

+Carbonated beverages add more air to your system and can intensify symptoms.
 To support your comfort, choose simpler meals, eat slowly, and notice which foods affect you most.

 What Burping Triggers Should You Avoid?